 Any person who wants notice of EPAS meetings may notify the WECC liaison.
 WECC will then email the notice of future meetings to that person when the committee members receive the notice.

 The EPAS has been approved by the Board to hold closed sessions.
 Closed sessions must be held according to the procedures and requirements in the Board Policy on Closed and WIDSA Sessions.
+The EPAS closed sessions are approved to discuss system events and sensitive operating data to meet the responsibilities in this charter.

+Reporting

 The EPAS will report to the RRC on its activities and any recommendations.

 Review and Changes to the Charter

-The EPAS will review this charter every three years or as needed.
+The EPAS will review this charter every three years or as needed and discuss any changes with the Joint Guidance Committee (JGC).
 The EPAS will then make a recommendation to the RRC for approval.